yegor256/blog/static/talks.md

 17 June 2017;
 [video](https://youtu.be/oiNI2jF46h0),
 [slides](https://www.slideshare.net/YegorBugayenko/make-customers-trust-you).
+The event was much smaller than it was announced.
+I hardly had 40 people in the room, even though my talk was one of the first.
+The venue was average, the organization was good, the food was tasty.

 <div class="talk-event"/>
+<aside class="venue-rate green">B</aside>
 <img src="https://i.ytimg.com/vi/Rip_04Bv3Jk/mqdefault.jpg" class="past-talk" alt="PMCon 2017"/>
 How to Be Honest and Keep a Client;
 [PMCon Kharkiv 2017](http://pmcon.dev-pro.net/);